tawasta/product/product_vendor_codes_field/README.rst

 ==============================

 * Adds a new char field that lists all the vendor codes of a Product
-* Intended as a quick way to see vendor codes in a product treeview
+* Provides a new filter for searching for a product based on the codes
-* Also provides a new filter for searching for a product based on the codes
+* Does not add the field to any views

 Configuration
 =============